SB-Neelam-Chavan/api-111/README.md

 # API-Catalog
-SEAPIM platform API which manages the content of the API catalog
+SEAPIM platform API which manages the content of the API catalogsdasd